ARK-Electronics/ROS2_PX4_Offboard_Example/README.md

 * Down Arrow: Pitch Backward
 * Left Arrow: Roll Left
 * Right Arrow: Roll Right
+* Space: Arm/Disarm

+Pressing *Space* will arm the drone.
+Wait a moment and it will takeoff and switch into offboard mode.
+You can now control it using the above keys.
+If you land the drone, it will disarm and to takeoff again you will need to toggle the arm switch off and back on with the space bar.

 Using the controls, click *W* to send a vertical veloctiy command and take off.
 Once in the air you can control it as you see fit.